Send money to the UK

 Safe, secure and cost-effective transfer options when you need to send money to the UK.

 International money transfers are quick ways to send money overseas, but with all the options available to you, it might be difficult to find a place to start.
 From banks to transfer services, comparing all the details can become a confusing task.
 We’re here to help you get the best deal on your next transfer by explaining the rates, fees and speeds of competing money transfer specialists.

 International money transfers allow you to send money overseas through a bank or money transfer service.
 Because the pound is a widely-traded currency, you’ll be able to find plenty of companies that can exchange dollars to pounds, so you’ll need to be sure you compare your rates and the potential fees before choosing which service to use.
 Once you complete the transaction, your recipient will receive the money in their bank account or in person at a specified pick-up location.

 Your first thought may be to ask your bank to transfer money to an overseas account, and while many offer this service, it is often much more expensive and yields a worse exchange rate than an international money transfer company.
 You’ll be able to get a better rate and pay less fees with one of these companies than with your bank, so explore your options in the table above.

-Craig’s son Kevin is on his OE (overseas experience) in the UK, and with money starting to get tight, Kevin calls home to ask his dad for $1,000 in extra spending money.
+Craig needs to send money to the UKCraig’s son Kevin is on his OE (overseas experience) in the UK, and with money starting to get tight, Kevin calls home to ask his dad for $1,000 in extra spending money.
 Rather than using his bank to complete the transfer, Craig decides to weigh the fees and features of two money transfer companies.